 China reviles the Nobel Peace Prize-winning Dalai Lama, saying he supports the use of violence to establish an independent Tibet.
 He strongly denies either accusation, insisting he seeks only true autonomy for the remote region.

-The Dalai Lama is currently visiting the United States and is due to give a public talk in Washington on Saturday.
+The Dalai Lama is currently visiting the United States and is due to give a public talk in Washington Saturday.

 Chinese Foreign Ministry spokesman Hong Lei said Beijing's position on the Dalai Lama's foreign visits was clear.